jamesxdigital/jamesxdigital.com/emojilibrary/index.md

     Yes! 🎉
     <br />
     <br />
     However, each emoji set uses a slightly different open-source license type.
-Check the resources linked below to for all the information and conditions.
+Check the links below the specific information and conditions.
     <br />
     <br />
     <a href="https://twemoji.twitter.com/" target="_blank">Twitter</a> (Copyright 2020 Twitter, Inc and other contributors) emojis are available for personal and commercial use under the <a href="https://creativecommons.org/licenses/by/4.0/" target="_blank"> CC-BY 4.0</a> license.